The Essential Myanmar Travel Tips You Need to Know

 The wet season in Myanmar is VERY wet.
 The coastal areas average over 5,000 millimetres annually.
 Check here to see specific city weather averages.

 Although in saying that, make sure you pack some layers.
 The higher elevation areas can get very cold in the mornings and evening.
-Inle Lake gets down to single digits overnight during January and February.
+The Kalaw to Inle Lake area gets down to single digits overnight during January and February.

 Travelling in Myanmar